spbu-coding-2023/trees-6/DOCS.md

 ```kotlin
 if (tree.insert(2, 5)) println("Key-value pair (2, 5) inserted successfully")
 ```
-Example of searching by key.
+Example of searching by key. search() method returns value, which is stored in pair with such key (if there is no such key in the tree, search() returns null).
 ```kotlin
 val foundValue = tree.search(2)
 ```